saeejoshi216-debug/cbi_transaction_failure_fingerprint/README.md

 ## Key Findings

-- **Account Problems dominate.** AC01 (wrong IBAN, 25.1%), AC04 (closed account, 19.9%), and AC06 (blocked account, 15.2%) together cause 60.2% of all failures — the settlement layer is working correctly; the account data feeding it is not.
+- **Account Problems dominate.** AC01 (wrong IBAN, 25.1%), AC04 (closed account, 19.9%), and AC06 (blocked account, 15.2%) together cause 60.2% of all failures, the settlement layer is working correctly; the account data feeding it is not.
 - **The merchant value inversion.** Merchants account for only 9.9% of failures by count but 57.1% of value at risk (average failed transaction: €898 vs €74 for consumers) — VoP delivers roughly 12× more financial protection per B2B event than per consumer event.
 - **One field explains most data-quality failures.** BE04 (missing creditor address) accounts for 88.5% of all Data Quality failures — a single mandatory field check at payment initiation would eliminate most of an entire failure category at zero infrastructure cost.
 - **Time-of-day and weekend patterns** were tested rigorously (t-test, Mann-Whitney U, Cohen's d) and reported honestly where statistical significance was mixed, rather than overstated.